 With that in mind, at the turn of the 20th century, Wall Street Journal founder and financial luminary Charles Dow dreamed up a measurement that could be used to provide investors with a reasonable indicator for how the stock market was performing as a whole.
-This indicator was called the Dow Jones Industrial Average (DJIA), and was originally comprised of 12 of the country’s largest companies, mainly railroads and industrial companies, hence the name.
-The daily performance of these companies’ stock prices were computed together, averaged and then published for investors.
+The Dow was born and was originally comprised of 12 of the country’s largest companies, mainly railroads and industrial companies, hence the name Dow Jones Industrial Average.
+The daily performance of these companies’ stock prices were tabulated, averaged and then published for investors.

 How Is It Calculated and What Does It Mean?

-Once the stock prices are added together and divided by the Dow Divisor, what you’re left with is an average value that serves as a barometer for how the entire stock market is doing as a whole.
+Once the stock prices are added together and divided by the Dow Divisor, what you’re left with is an average value that serves as a barometer for how the entire stock market is doing.

 If these companies do well, the Dow goes up.
 If the results are mixed, it stays flat.
 If these companies are having a rough time, the Dow falls.
 If the largest companies representing a mix of industries are having good or bad days, it’s not a difficult assumption to make that smaller companies within that industry are probably faring the same.

-Typically, when the change in the Dow Jones Industrial Average is reported (like here for instance), you’ll see a number and a percentage.
+Typically, when the change in the Dow is reported, you’ll see a number and a percentage.
 The number indicates the average value of these companies combined, compared to the opening price for the day.
 The percentage indicates how large that number is in relation to their total value.

-As I write this article, the DJIA is down -57.44, or (-0.36%).
-That means that the value of the companies in the index is down by 57 points, or around 0.36% of their total value.
+As I write this article, the Dow is +60.14 points (0.23%).
+That means that the value of the companies in the index is up by more than 60 points, or around 0.23% of their total value.

 There’s a reason why the Dow is still around over 130 years after it was created.
 But it’s not without its criticisms.